obsidian-html/obsidian-html.github.io/md/index.md

 ```

-At the moment, there is a check if the file that is linked to ends in a suffix that is a known image suffix, and then it is parsed as an image.
-If not, you'll get the output below.

-> **obsidian-html error:** Obsidian type page inclusion((my note)) (not implemented yet)
+At the moment, full page inclusions are working, but when pointing to a chapter in a note, the entire note is included.

+The rest of the content of this section is included from [Test Inclusion](Test%20Inclusion.md).

+## Test Inclusion
+> Content